rewiko/nvim/README.md

 Startup vim and neobundle will detect and ask you install any missing plugins.
 You can also manually initiate this with `:NeoBundleInstall`.

+It is completely customisable using a `~/.config/nvim/vimrc.before` and `~/.config/nvim/vimrc.after` files.

 ## Keymap

 `<Leader>` default set to `,`